 Is it Hard to Get Life Insurance with Diabetes?

-Some life insurance companies will make diabetics wait a couple of years for coverage to begin, while others will provide immediate coverage.
-It is not hard to get life insurance with diabetes, but you will want to make sure you are working with the right company.
+Some life insurance companies will make people with diabetes wait a couple of years for coverage to begin, while others will provide immediate coverage.
+It is not hard to get life insurance with diabetes, but you want to ensure you are working with the right company.

 How To Find Best Burial Insurance For Diabetics